Miscellaneous

 Living alone in the forest

 Buddha loved the forest life and permitted no other life for the monks, but some authoritative translators say that “the forest” is this world of desires and delusions.
-The seeker, even if surrounded by many others, is by the nature of his search always alone in the sense of isolation and independence, kaivalya–independence–being a term for liberation from ancient times.
+Kaivalya, independence, is a term for liberation used from ancient times.
+Even if surrounded by many others, the seeker is by the nature of his search always alone in the sense of isolation and independence.
 It is interesting that “monk” (monachos) means “one who lives alone” even though some monasteries have contained hundreds and even thousands of monks.
 (The monastery of Saint Pachomius in Egypt once had over thirty thousand monks.)
 A contemporary book on monastic life was aptly entitled Living Together Alone.
 Those who wish to live in a herd and have “community” are not fit for the monastic life, nor are monastic foundations that are herds or “families” true monasteries.

 Next article in the Dhammapada for Awakening: A Woeful State